-I am currently on leave as a Postdoctoral Fellow at the Princeton-Harvard China and the World Program (AY 2017-18).
 My research interests lie at the intersection of international and comparative political economy, with an emphasis on China and the developing world.
-Three broad questions define my research agenda.
+Two broad questions define my research agenda.
 First: how do the rules of globalization affect politics within authoritarian regimes such as China, given that these rules require increasingly far-reaching modifications to domestic institutions?
-Second, how does sub-national diversity in authoritarian regimes affect rule-making at the international level?
-Finally, my research also examines what, in the absence of electoral pressure, causes authoritarian institutions to adapt and evolve.
+Second, how do authoritarian regimes affect rule-making at the international level?

 Ph.D. in Public Policy, Harvard University (2017)